 Another omega-6 PUFA, arachidonic acid, can also cause obesity.
 And nothing raises arachidonic acid levels like consuming linoleic acid[*].

 In one rodent study, two groups of mice were given one of two diets: high-linoleic and low-linoleic.
 After 14 weeks, the high-linoleic “modern American mice” became obese[*].

 There’s clinical evidence too.
 For eight weeks, researchers added peanut oil to the daily smoothie of both lean and overweight people.
 By the end, both groups had gained weight[*].

-So no, eating high-linoleic peanut oil will not help you lose weight.
+Consuming high-linoleic oil from peanuts will not help you lose weight.
 And it won’t help you avoid disease.

-In addition to heart disease and obesity, there are many other diseases linked to high-linoleic veggie oils like peanut oil.
-Here are three.
+In addition to heart disease and obesity, there are many other diseases linked to high-linoleic veggie oils such as peanut oil.
+Here are three:

 Eating high linoleic oils — especially when they’re oxidized — is a surefire way to increase oxidative stress.